Below are the program policies for ESL / ELA. For additional information, please consult the ELA Student Orientation packet or contact ELA.

 Comments, Suggestions, and Testimonials

-The faculty and staff of the ESL/ELA program are committed to providing you, the student, with the best possible instruction and experience available during your time with us at ASU.
+The faculty and staff of the ESL/ELA program are committed to providing you, the student, with the best possible instruction and experience available during your time with us at A-State.
 We welcome any comments, suggestions, or questions you may have that may lead to the improvement of ESL/ELA program.
-We would also like to read your positive remarks (testimonials) about the Center and the ESL/ELA program.
+We would also like to read your positive remarks (testimonials) about the ESL/ELA program.

 If you would like to make a comment or suggestion or give a testimonial, you may do so by completing the Comment/Suggestion/Testimonial form.
-To submit your thoughts, email the ESL/ELA director or download the form and drop it in the suggestion box next to the bulletin board on the 2nd floor of the International Student Center.
+To submit your thoughts, email the Executive Director of Global Initiatives or the ELA Curriculum Coordinator.

 Communications and Announcements

 Important announcements and general communication to students of Arkansas State University are sent via student e-mail.
 Therefore, all students must activate their student e-mail accounts and check e-mail periodically.
 Student services provided by the University, such as the library, Student Accounts, etc., only communicate to students via student e-mail.
 Students are ultimately responsible for keeping themselves informed.

 Providing quality instruction for the betterment of students’ academic and social achievement at Arkansas State University is one of the primary goals of English Learning Academy (ELA).
 The Center’s director, faculty, and staff want you, the student, to be comfortable and confident that you are being provided the best experience in a nurturing and caring environment.
 In order to assure that your needs are being met, students are asked to submit official complaints if they feel there is room for improvement in the program.